robertmeta/ai_engineer_tech_challenge/STACK.md

 Our technology stack comprises the following components:

-- Teraform: for robust deployments
+- Terraform: for robust deployments
 - Dockerhub: for moving images to linode
 - Make: A reliable build automation tool that, despite its age, remains functional and effective for our needs.